brett-olsen/C64U-btn-HAT/README.md

 # Getting it up & running

 > [!NOTE]
-> These instructions assume you already have the C64-Bridge-Project up and running, detailed instructions are located over at:<br>
+> These instructions assume you already have the C64-Bridge-Project up and running, even if you don't want to use the C64-Bridge-Project you can follow the instructions to get your Raspberry Pi Zero up an running, instructions are located over at:<br>
 > https://github.com/brett-olsen/C64-Bridge-Project/blob/main/README.md#getting-it-up--running

 <br><br>
 **1) Enable I2C**<br>
-The PiicoDev buttons and display communicate over I2C, to enable I2CC on your Raspberry PI SSH into your PI, then either:
+The PiicoDev buttons and display communicate over I2C, to enable I2C on your Raspberry Pi SSH into your PI, then either:

 ```
 sudo raspi-config